 ALB has a broad host range.
 In South Carolina, the closest infestation to North Carolina, it primarily infests red maple (Acer rubrum), the second most populous tree in North Carolina forests.
-ALB may also attack other maples (Acer), birch (Betula), horse chestnut (Aesculus hippocastanum), poplar (Populus), willow (Salix), elm (Ulmus), ash (Fraxinus), Golden raintree (Koelreuteria), mimosa (Albizia), Mountain ash (Sorbus), Katsura (Cercidiphyllum), and sycamore/London planetree (Platanus).
+ALB is also documented to attack other maples (Acer), birch (Betula), horse chestnut/buckeye (Aesculus), poplar (Populus), willow (Salix), elm (Ulmus), ash (Fraxinus), Golden raintree (Koelreuteria), mimosa (Albizia), Mountain ash (Sorbus), Katsura (Cercidiphyllum), and sycamore/London planetree (Platanus).

 Life Cycle and Damage